berachain/docs/apps/core/content/learn/pol/faqs.md

 There is a minimum floor of 250K $BERA required to be a validator.
 There is a maximum cap of 2.5M $BERA for any validator's stake.
 Only the top N validators (ordered by $BERA staked) can be in the active validator set.
 Even if someone stakes above the minimum 250K $BERA, they would still need to have enough stake to be within the top N validators to be part of the active validator set that can produce blocks.

-### Can validators with no BGT delegated to them build blocks?
-What kind of rewards will those validators earn when they build a block?
+### Can validators with no $BGT delegated to them build blocks and earn rewards?

-The ability to build blocks is determined by $BERA stake, not BGT delegation.
-As long as a validator has enough $BERA staked and is in the active set, they can produce blocks regardless of how much BGT is delegated to them.
+The ability to build blocks is determined by $BERA stake, not $BGT delegation.
+As long as a validator has enough $BERA staked and is in the active set, they can produce blocks regardless of how much $BGT is delegated to them.
+For every block a validator proposes, that validator recieves a reward.

 ### Is there a cap for the number of active validators?